44 persons have added this tour to their favorites!

 Over the years a large number of foreigners have picked Peru as their residence, and a great door of activity was open in the past 3 years.
 The Peru English Regional Convention affords a wonderful opportunity for those thinking of serving where there is a need to network with others who have the same goal or have achieved that goal.
 Almost all the speakers plus those in attendance are missionaries, need greaters and bethelites.
 The convention is held in a beautiful

-Flight to Cusco, Arrival and Hotel accomodation, Evening City Tour
+Flight to Cusco (Included), Arrival and Hotel accomodation, Evening City Tour

 Tour to the Sacred Valley of the Inkas, Buffet Lunch included, Train to Machu Picchu area, Arrival to Aguas Calientes hotel